What is the REACH Revision?

 Who is affected?

-Within industry the REACH Revision will affect all actors along the supply chains of substances, mixtures and articles placed on the EU/EEA market.
+Within industry the REACH Revision – regardless of its extent – or else the adapted implementation of existing REACH requirements may affect all actors along the supply chains of substances, mixtures and articles placed on the EU/EEA market.
 This concerns in particular manufacturers, importers and downstream users of substances and mixtures, but also suppliers of articles and complex products.

 Substances under the scope of the REACH Revision

-Based on the current information, the REACH Revision could result in the following new duties:
+Based on the current information, the REACH Revision through comitology or else the adapted implementation of existing REACH requirements could result in the following new duties:

-• Update of existing registration dossiers to reflect enhanced information requirements / scrutiny
+- Update of registration dossiers to reflect enhanced information requirements / scrutiny

-• Compliance with broad REACH restrictions, especially group-based
+- Compliance with broader REACH restrictions, especially group-based (e.g. reporting)

-Note that additional obligations may arise from the parallel CLP Revision and the new Ecodesign for Sustainable Products Regulation (ESPR, see more information here )
+Note that additional obligations may also arise from the parallel CLP Revision and the Ecodesign for Sustainable Products Regulation (ESPR, see more information here).
+In addition, complementary tools to REACH restrictions such as Occupational Safety and Health and Industrial Emissions legislation are foreseen to be better explored.

 What about non-EU manufacturers/formulators?

-Non-EU exporters to EU/EEA will be in the same role as under the current REACH, i.e. they may choose to operate through Only Representatives within the scope of REACH Article 8 and otherwise have to support their EU customers’ (importers’) REACH compliance.
-It should be noted that according to the CSS (“Zero Tolerance Approach to Non-Compliance”) the Commission aims to target known areas of high risk of non-compliance, including imported articles (among others).
+Non-EU exporters to EU/EEA will remain in the same role as under the current REACH, i.e. they may choose to operate through Only Representatives within the scope of REACH Article 8 and otherwise have to support their EU customers’ (importers’) REACH compliance.
+It should be noted that according to the CSS the Commission aims to better target known areas of high risk of non-compliance, including imported articles and online sales (among others).

 Are there any specific deadlines?

-The REACH Revision is currently expected to enter into force between 2025 – 2027.
-It is expected that the implementation of the REACH Revision will be subject to certain transition periods; they are still to be elaborated.
+The timeline for REACH Revision activities through comitology is currently unknown.
+It is also expected that the implementation of new measures will be subject to certain transition periods; those are still to be elaborated.
+Substance-specific activities as part of the REACH restriction process (as well as other risk management processes) have to be followed on a case-by-case basis.

-The industry impact will largely depend on the Commission proposal (currently expected in Q4 2023) and subsequently the final version of the REACH 2.0 as well as its implementation by the European Commission, ECHA and the EU/EEA Member States.
-Key open questions today include the outcome of the planned REACH Authorisation and Restriction Reform, the criteria for granting “essential uses” and to what extent new obligations are eventually introduced for manufacturers, importers and downstream users.
-However, the number of new hazard classes to be addressed (see above) and the Commission’s on-going activities (such as the CSS Restrictions Roadmap) show that the impact is likely to be significant for the actors covered by it (e.g. planned “universal” PFAS restriction).
+The industry impact will largely depend on the type and extent of measures (incl. new obligations) to be proposed as well as the implementation by the European Commission, ECHA and the EU/EEA Member States.
+However, the number of new hazard classes to be addressed and the Commission’s on-going activities (such as the REACH Restrictions Roadmap) show that the impact is likely to be significant for the actors covered by it (e.g. planned “universal” PFAS restriction).

 How to prepare?

-Companies placing on the EU market substances, mixtures and articles containing SVHCs are advised to start assessing the possible impacts of the REACH Revision for their products, monitor the adoption of the new legislation and start getting prepared for the upcoming regulation.
+Companies placing on the EU market substances, mixtures and articles containing SVHCs, (other) substances fulfilling new hazard classes according to the revised CLP and other substances targeted by regulatory risk management are advised to monitor the evolution of REACH-related requirements and assess the possible impacts of forthcoming changes for their products.
 This concerns especially products containing the substances listed above.
-Ongoing activities (e.g. CSS Restrictions Roadmap) should also be followed and input for ECHA public consultations be gathered.
+Ongoing activities (e.g. REACH Restrictions Roadmap) should also be followed and input for ECHA public consultations be gathered.

 REACHLaw Support